 Aside from the obvious real estate savings, companies and their employees face savings in several other aspects of their operations.
 “Based on an estimate that roughly 45 percent of US employees work remotely at least part of the time—and projections from this number that 50 million people could work at home by 2018—one study concluded that by then, businesses could achieve an annual combined savings of USD170 billion in real estate and related costs.”
 Businesses face savings as high as $11,000 per person per year.
 And that does not include employee savings, which range from $2,000 to $7,000 per year!
 Companies are helping their workers do their “part” ecologically by cutting down on the environmental costs associated with their commute.
 Furthermore, decreasing their physical space allows companies to decrease their environmental footprint, resulting in a dramatic reduction in energy and gas costs.

 Careful planning through the use of relevant data regarding the functions of the company is critical for any organization considering flexspace.
 Since a project of this magnitude stands to affect every member of your company’s team, an open line of communication regarding expectations and progress must be kept at all times.
 Maintaining flexibility and an open mind is also vital, as your flexspace program is sure to evolve as your company evolves.
-With mobility on the rise and showing no signs of slowing down, innovative approaches such as these are necessary for companies to eek out their competition.
+With mobility on the rise and showing no signs of slowing down, innovative approaches such as these are necessary for companies to seek out their competition.
 Whether yours is a small business or a global corporation, the benefit behind flexspacing is undeniable.
 A space management software plays an important role to help achieve this.